kaycix/humboldtnativeplants/collections/_nurseries/northcoast_cnps.md

 tagline: "California Native Plant Society, North Coast Chapter: <a href='https://northcoastcnps.org'>See Website</a>"

 intro:
-    - excerpt: "<div class='notice--warning' style='font-size:1rem !important; margin-top: 0px !important'>Nursery Volunteers are in the midst of updating the inventory list after the <a href='/cnps_2022_spring_sale/'>Spring Plant Sale</a>.
-In the meantime, please browse the Master Inventory List below.
-Thank you for your patience!</div>This non-profit volunteer-run nursery is open to the public for plant sales weekly during Volunteer Hours.
+    - excerpt: "This non-profit volunteer-run nursery is open to the public for plant sales weekly during Volunteer Hours.
 The nursery additionally hosts two seasonal sales a year in the Fall and Spring in which hundreds of Humboldt County native and California native plants are offered."

 location: Eureka